Polyurethane vs Tung Oil: Which is Better?

-In this post, I’ll compare tung oil vs polyurethane and help you decide which is best for your wood surface.
-Let’s dig in!
+In this guide, I’ll compare polyurethane vs tung oil to help you decide which is best for your project.
+Let’s dig in.

 Ultimately, it’s hard to go wrong with either finish.
 Here’s some of the key differences: